 The potential financial savings from P2P automation is also a game changer.
-The software generates a return on investment (ROI) by: reducing the cost to process documents; increasing labor efficiency; reducing maverick spend; and optimizing payments to achieve greater discount capture.
+The software generates a return on investment (ROI) by reducing the cost to process documents; increasing labor efficiency; reducing maverick spend; and optimizing payments to achieve greater discount capture.

-Automation is able to reduce supplier dispute management in Accounts Payable.
+Automation reduces supplier dispute management in accounts payable.
 This scenario assumes an average annual salary of $45,000 per AP staff member, three weeks of PTO, two weeks of combined holiday and sick leave, and a 20% overhead calculation.

 Another opportunity for savings comes from improved working capital.
 When organizations automate the P2P process, they reduce invoice lifecycle times and increase their chance of capturing early payment discounts on invoices.

-Rethinking the P2P Business Case
+Rethinking the P2P business case

 In fact, traditional use cases have evolved or become obsolete for several types of business software—spend management tools included—thereby forcing many companies to take new or different approaches to how they operate their financial processes and teams.

 Thus, this move to a mobile workforce has changed the business case for P2P software adoption, including raising the potential ROI from automation.
 Some of the benefits of leveraging automation software for remote P2P processes include:

 Increased user adoption